Dera Ismail Khan: Colonial British India era

-The predominantly Muslim population supported the Muslim League and the Pakistan Movement.
+After Independence of 1947

 After the Partition of India and independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India, while the Muslim migrants from India settled in Dera Ismail Khan.
 In India, Model Town, Vijay Nagar and Derawal Nagar colony in Delhi absorbed many Hindu former residents of D. I. Khan.

-Modern era

 Following an influx of refugees following the 1979 Soviet invasion of Afghanistan, D. I. Khan's population tripled.

-D. I. Khan was badly affected by a terrorist campaign conducted throughout northwest Pakistan, primarily between 2007 and 2014 by the Tehreek-e-Taliban Pakistan.
-A suicide bomber on January 29, 2007 detonated himself killing two while injuring seven people.
-During the 2008 Dera Ismail Khan suicide bombing a bomber targeting some specific Shias blew himself up in a hospital waiting room, killing 32 people.
-The attacks were carried out by the Tehreek-e-Taliban Pakistan to pressure the government to call off its offensive in Swat and the Bajaur Agency of the Federally Administered Tribal Areas, which had begun less than two weeks earlier.
 During the November 2008 Dera Ismail Khan bombing, Shia religious leader Allama Nazir Hussain Shah was shot dead in a sectarian killing with Shah Iqbal Hussain.
 During his funeral prayers, a suicide bomber blew himself up, killing nine people and injuring 39.
 In the January 2009 bombings, 52 people were injured while 16 were killed as three explosions took place in the city.

 In May 2009, three explosions caused the deaths of five people while nine were injured.
 On 14 June 2009, eight people were killed while 27 injured in an explosion in Pir Market near a bus stand.
 On 29 July 2009, two people were killed and four injured when a bomb planted in car detonated near the district court.
 On May 18, 2010, a bomb planted on a motorcycle exploded near a police van killing 13 people while injuring 14.
 On 25 June 2011, between 10 and 12 militants of Tehreek-i-Taliban Pakistan attacked a police station in the nearby town of Kulachi, killing 10 police officers.
 The Tehrik-e-Taliban Pakistan claimed the responsibility of these attacks.

 In 2014, the wide-scale Operation Zarb-e-Azb was launched against militants throughout Pakistan, which resulted in a greatly improved security environment by 2016, although on January 4, 2017 15 people including five policemen were killed when a remote control planted bomb exploded on Bannu Road.
 On 17 February 2017, another five people, including four police officers, were killed after unidentified suspects opened fire on a police van near Mission Mor.

 As part of the 2015 China-Pakistan Economic Corridor, it was announced that D. I. Khan would be the terminus of the Hakla–Dera Ismail Khan Motorway — a four-lane controlled access motorway, 280 km in length, that is to begin at the M1 near Islamabad and serve as part of the Western Alignment of the economic corridor.

+On 3 November 2023, a bomb blast occurred in Dera Ismail Khan, in which a number of people were killed and injured.